Richmond residents upset about fines for 'contaminated' recycling

 Mayor Butt said he's inclined to allow it, but promised public hearings first.

-"People are essentially putting garbage in their recycling bins and that causes a big problem."
+"Republic says people are essentially putting garbage in their recycling bins and we gotta find a way to fix it."

 But customers we talked to say there are too many variables.
 One man said he got hit with a fine while he was on vacation and his bins weren't even out.